neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 - https://redux.js.org/style-guide/style-guide#put-as-much-logic-as-possible-in-reducers

 I built a large app that originally placed a lot of logic inside reducers.
+This resulted in spaghetti code that was difficult to maintain:

+- In order to understand what an action is doing, the developer needs to grep for all occurrences of the action type and then piece together the logic.
-This resulted in spaghetti code that was difficult to maintain.
-Reducers would listen to actions that were similar, but because the payloads were slightly different they couldn't easily be abstracted into the same function.
+- Reducers would listen to actions that were similar, but because the payloads were slightly different they couldn't easily be abstracted into the same functionality, causing duplicated code.
+- I have regularly run into situations where a reducer needed access to other slice data that is not easily available inside of a reducer slice.

 In general, I think having reducers hold a lot of logic makes that logic easy to test but difficult to maintain, generalize, and refactor over time.

 ### Model actions as events not setters